 Chile’s producer price inflation slowed down markedly to a 15-month low of 19.6 percent in May of 2022, from 26.2 percent in April, in tandem with prices in the mining sector (18.1 percent vs 29.7 percent in April), amid a drastic deceleration in prices of copper extraction and processing industries.
 The electricity, water, and gas supply sector also saw charges rise less (6.6 percent vs 7.5 percent).
 On the other hand, prices went up faster in the manufacturing sector (26.2 percent vs 25.9 percent).
 On a monthly basis, producer prices inched up by 0.6 percent, slowing from an upwardly revised 2.1 percent gain in the previous month. source: National Institute of Statistics, Chile

 Producer Prices Change in Chile averaged 2.91 percent from 1991 until 2022, reaching an all time high of 38.90 percent in January of 2010 and a record low of -13.21 percent in July of 2012.
 This page provides - Chile Producer Prices Change - actual values, historical data, forecast, chart, statistics, economic calendar and news.
 Chile Producer Prices Change - data, historical chart, forecasts and calendar of releases - was last updated on July of 2022.

-Producer Prices Change in Chile is expected to be 1.00 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Producer Prices Change in Chile to stand at 3.40 in 12 months time.
-In the long-term, the Chile Producer Prices Change is projected to trend around 7.80 percent in 2020, according to our econometric models.
+Producer Prices Change in Chile is expected to be 22.00 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Chile Producer Prices Change is projected to trend around 6.50 percent in 2023, according to our econometric models.